Skip to content

 Hello World

 And that's it.
-This is an extremely inefficient hello world, and it will likely take a couple of minutes to complete, but it demonstrates how to easily run commands in a cloud environment.
+This is an extremely inefficient hello world, and it will likely take a couple of minutes to complete, but it demonstrates how to easily run commands in a cloud environment (under the hood, o-o started and configured our environment, executed the command, and deleted the environment).

-The real power of o‑o comes when stringing commands together.
-So let's try a multistep example to demonstrate connecting outputs to inputs of another step.
+The real power of o‑o comes when stringing together commands into data pipelines.
+So let's try a multi-step example to demonstrate connecting outputs to inputs of another step.
 The following steps create files in the special o://output/ directory:

 $ o-o run --message "create hello" -- 'echo "Hello" > o://output/hello.txt'